Hello world

 Dr. Doug Gillan, North Carolina State University | Article | 2013

-In this article, Gillan provides an excellent overview of task analysis (TA).
+In this article, Gillan provides an overview of task analysis (TA) that is an excellent introductory read on the topic.
 The article is organized into a series of questions:

 What is task analysis?

 Tasks are goal-oriented user actions (e.g., book a flight, purchase toothpaste, etc.).
 Analysis is breaking an object down into its elements.
-Put that together, and task analysis is breaking a user’s task into its sub-goals, including steps, operators, and sub-processes, so we can better understand, describe, and evaluate what users do.
+Put that together and task analysis is the process of breaking a user’s task into its sub-goals, including steps, operators, and sub-processes, so we can better understand, describe, and evaluate what users do.

 Why do task analysis?